Good Samaritan Rescues Kitten Glued To Busy Road In Oregon

-SILVERTON, Oregon (CBS SF) – A man rescued a tiny, terrified kitten literally stuck to a busy road road after someone had slathered its paws with glue.
+SILVERTON, Oregon (CBS Local) – A man rescued a tiny, terrified kitten literally stuck to a busy road road after someone had slathered its paws with glue.

 In an angry, sad and sentimental Facebook post, Chuck Hawley said he was driving and noticed the cars ahead were driving over a black lump.